jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

   | Bob    | A good guy, who likes to communicate with Alice                         |
   | Malroy | Not so nice guy.
 Tries to mess with the communication of Alice and Bob. |

-  - This doesn't mean we can't accommodate more complex tables (ie with nesting), but it does mean Josh/editors need to manually code it in
+  - This doesn't mean we can't accommodate more complex tables (ie with nesting), but it does mean editors need to manually code it in

 ### Shortcodes